Bohemus307/YardFarm1.0/README.md

 Yard Farm is a small 4' x 4' hyrdoponic greenhouse that utilized a DWC technique called 'float raft' where a piece of foam holds plants in a large reservoir of nutrient water that is aerated with an air pump, and circulated with a drain and a reservoir then recirculated with a small water pump.
 This Application was designed as a dashboard to collect and review data and operate some controls inside the greenhouse.
 The data is collected using a raspberry pi based sensor system that sends data back to my computer via bluetooth and then stored in a mongoDB database with an Express.js server to communicate with the React front-end client.

 ## Getting Started
+(Dev)
 * Fork Repo to working directory and cd into yardfarm1.0
 * Npm install
+* Npm start-server to start Adafruit server for sensors
+* Npm react-dev for compiler
+* Npm server-dev to start express server
+* .ENV file requires dev

+(Prod)
+* Fork Repo to working directory and cd into yardfarm1.0
+* Npm install
-* Npm start-server to start Adafruit server for sensors *
+* Npm start-server to start Adafruit server for sensors
-* .ENV file requires either dev or prod based on config.js
+* .ENV file requires prod

 ### Dependencies